English

 Natural Disasters

-Businesses also suffer discontinuity due to natural disasters such as earthquakes, floods, etc. While it is impossible to stop a seismological event, businesses having a sound DR plan can minimize damage.
+Businesses also suffer discontinuity due to natural disasters such as earthquakes, floods, etc. While it is impossible to stop a seismological event, businesses having a sound DR plan can ensure the data center security.

 Human Error